paularotaola/Data-cleaning-shark-attacks-analysis/README.md

 ## Hypothesis to Test: ¿Are American White Sharks More Aggressive?

-Throughout the project we are going to analyze if there have been more attacks by white sharks in the United States vs. those produced in other countries.
+Throughout the project we are going to analyze if there have been more attacks by white sharks in the United States vs. other countries (South Africa & Australia).

 ### Data Cleaning Goals